-Quartzite is a hard, non-foliated metamorphic rock which was originally pure quartz sandstone.
-Sandstone is converted into quartzite through heating and pressure usually related to tectonic compression within orogenic belts.
-When sandstone is cemented to quartzite, the individual quartz grains recrystallize along with the former cementing material to form an interlocking mosaic of quartz crystals.
+Quartzite is a hard, non-foliated metamorphic rock that was originally pure quartz sandstone.
+In the composition process, sandstone is converted into quartzite through heating and pressure, usually related to tectonic compression within orogenic belts.
+When sandstone is cemented to quartzite the individual quartz grains recrystallize, along with the former cementing material, to form an interlocking mosaic of quartz crystals.

-Quartzite, in it’s pure form can be harder than granite, but because the quartz is compressed with sandstone and other minerals, there is often variation in the stones hardness.
-Some quartzites can be harder than granite but some can be soft as marble.
-Unfortunately to know the true density of the stone you would have to check each individual’s chemical composition, which most quarries don’t have the capabilities to do, due to the rural nature of the business.
+In its pure form, quartzite can at times be harder than granite.
+However, since it goes through compression with sandstone and other minerals, there is often variation in the stones hardness.
+Some quartzites can be harder than granite and others can be soft as marble.
+Unfortunately, to know the true density of the stone you would have to check each individual’s chemical composition.
+Most stone quarries don’t have the capabilities to do due to the rural nature of the business.
 See Aria’s article on The Moh’s Hardness Scale here.